Written by: Epicstu Wyyvernwriter

 Jain kept running.
 She could feel the heat of the flames chasing her, then it was cold.
 Cold in front of her and hot behind her.
 She stopped and saw a fire identical to the fire chasing, but it was cold like snow.
 She watched as the cold fire ran up to her, jumped over her, and tackled the hot flames behind her.
 A large fennec fox of beige fur and white paws stood between her and a ram made of fire and stone.
 The fox snarled at the ram as his mouth dripped with cold fire.

 The ram grunted at Edward and, with great power and speed, charged towards him.
 Edward did the same and the two butted heads with a loud crack like thunder.

 Edward wobbled back a bit and shook himself off.
 “You must be the wyyvern,” He smiled.
 “Not many have been able to best me in a headbutt.”

 The ram chuckled, “Hellfire.”
 She said to Edward.

 The knight chuckled, “Heavenlightning.”
 He said to Zesrial.

 Though far from each other, the knight with a voice like a demon and the ram with the voice of an angel spoke in unison to their counterparts.
 “It matter’s not.
 “You think you are so strong, unbeatable even.
 You are nothing.”

-“You are not worthy of my Wyvern fire.”
+“You are not worthy of my Wyyvern fire.”
 Said the ram to Edward.

-“You are not worthy of my Wyvern lightning.”
+“You are not worthy of my Wyyvern lightning.”
 Said the knight to Zesrial.

 “For if you cannot defeat us,” they said in unison to Edward and Zesrial as they charged at them.
 “How can you hope to defeat the one whom you were born to challenge?!”